laharigulimi/qna-console/Readme.md

 2. Using the Program:

-    Select an option from the menu:
+    Select an option from the menu to do the following:
     - Add a question with its answers.
     - Query answers for a specific question.
     - Exit the program.